CsatiZoltan/t8code-wiki/The-most-important-API-functions.md

 ## Data handling

-These are the most important function to deal with user data:
+These are the most important functions to deal with user data:

 ```
 t8_forest_iterate_replace